SHAKAR-AFZAL/adidas-us-sales-analytics-dashboard/README.md

 # Adidas Sales Analysis

-_Analyzing the Adidas retail sales performance across the United States to uncover the trends, regional patterns, and channel insights using Microsoft Excel._
+_Analyzing the Adidas retail sales performance across the United States to uncover the trends, regional patterns, and channel insights using the Microsoft Excel._

 ---